A note on the maximal rank

+In this section we compare our bound with the existing ones on some known examples.

-On our knowledge, the best upper bounds for the Waring rank are due to J. Jelisiejew \cite{Joachim} and to E. Ballico and A. De Paris \cite{BDP}.
-In both these works, the bounds are given on a different notion of rank known as {\it open Waring rank}, we refer to \cite{Joachim} for a definition.
-Since the open Waring rank is always greater or equal then the usual Waring rank, from \cite{Joachim} and \cite{BDP} we get these bounds on the maximum symmetric rank
+The most studied case is the one of symmetric tensors where the rank is with respect to a Veronese variety.
+Let $X_{n,d}$ be the Veronese embedding of $\mathbb{P}^n$ via $\mathcal{O}(d)$.
+To the best of our knowledge, some of the best upper bounds for the Waring rank are due to J. Jelisiejew \cite[Corollary 6, p.
+331]{Joachim} and to E. Ballico-A. De Paris \cite[Remark 4.18, p.
+913]{BDP}.
+In both these works, the bounds are given on a different notion of rank known as {\it open Waring rank}, we refer to \cite[Definition 2, p.
+330]{Joachim} for a definition.
+Since the open Waring rank is always greater or equal then the usual Waring rank, from \cite{Joachim} and \cite{BDP} one gets these bounds on the maximum symmetric rank